 The difficult part is making adjustments to your company’s spending habits when needed.
 Many small business owners think that they can outsell their expenses.
 Yet, there are some pest control company expenses that have a tendency to spiral out of control on you.
 So, you have to keep the screws on tight.
 As your business grows in size many of these expense numbers can tend to get rather large.

 Monitor your spending no matter how good sales are.
-As your business grows it becomes more and more important to monitor and pull in the reigns.
-Some ways to keep your pest control company expenses in check are by collecting expense reports from all employees that incur expenses.
+As your business grows, it becomes more important to monitor and pull in the reins.
+Some ways to keep your pest control company expenses in check are by collecting expense reports from all employees who incur expenses.
 Make sure these expense items are entered into your accounting system and monitored periodically.
-Also, activity on corporate cards that are out there in your workforce needs to be watched as well.
+Also, activity on corporate cards needs to be watched.
 When credit card statements come in, take a look at each transaction and make note of unfamiliar vendors or expense areas that look a bit high.

 Pest Control Company Expenses: Present vs. Past

 Compare your pest control company expenses for a current period versus a prior period and note any differences.
 It is useful to do this for year-to-year and also month-to-month comparisons.
 This will quickly point out whether your business is improving or getting worse.

 “The measure of success is not whether you have a tough problem to deal with, but whether it’s the same problem you had last year.” —John Foster Dulles

 First off, if you’re not familiar with the terms, here’s some basic accounting lingo regarding accounting periods.
 For this example, let’s assume that today’s date is June 15, 2018.

 - Includes all business activity from Jan.
 1, 2018 to June 15, 2018.

 - Includes all business activity from June 1, 2018 to June 15, 2018.